-Dental Health in Council Bluffs
+Pet Dental Health with our Veterinarians in Council Bluffs and Glenwood

 You're a good, responsible pet owner.
 You feed your dog healthy food, bring them into our office for regular wellness checkups and make sure they get exercise by taking them for walks.
 But how often do you think about your dogs dental health?
 At Animal Clinic of Council Bluffs we see well-loved pets come in every week with teeth that have been neglected, which causes a wide variety of health problems.
 Most dogs over the age of three have some sort of dental issues, and it's a health problem that our doctors can help your pet with.